Here you can find out how to get treatment for hearing loss and tinnitus. If you are a provider you can visit our hearing services for providers page.

 - repairs, maintenance and batteries on the devices provided by HSP

-The HSP offers Rehabilitation Plus as additional support to first-time users of hearing aids.
-This support can assist you to become more comfortable with using your new hearing aid.
-Support is provided in either:
+The HSP offers Rehabilitation Plus as additional support to first-time users of hearing aids (fully-subisdised hearing device only).

 Community Services Obligations (CSO)

-If your needs cannot be met through the HSP your provider may refer you the CSO program for further support.
+If your needs cannot be met through the HSP, and you meet the eligibility criteria for CSO, your provider may refer you onto the CSO program for further support.